tedneward/Azgaarnoth/Creatures/Goblins.md

 ***Rat Keepers and Wolf Riders.*** Goblins have an affinity for rats and wolves, raising them to serve as companions and mounts, respectively.
 Like rats, goblins shun sunlight and sleep underground during the day.
 Like wolves, they are pack hunters, made bolder by their numbers.
 When they hunt from the backs of wolves, goblins use hit-and-run attacks.

 ***Worshipers of Maglubiyet.*** Maglubiyet the Mighty One, the Lord of Depths and Darkness, is the greater god of goblinoids.
 Envisioned by most goblins as an eleven-foot-tall battle-scarred goblin with black skin and fire erupting from his eyes, he is worshiped not out of adoration but fear.
 Goblins believe that when they die in battle, their spirits join the ranks of Maglubiyet's army on the plane of Acheron.
-This is a "privilege� that most goblins dread, fearing the Mighty One's eternal tyranny even more than death.
+This is a "privilege" that most goblins dread, fearing the Mighty One's eternal tyranny even more than death.

 ---